actsasrob/lircdo/README.md

 lircdo is a "voice first" interface for controlling your home audio/video equipment.
 There are two components:

-1. lircdo Alexa Skill
+1. lircdo Alexa Skill (with name of 'Baba Zoo' in the Alexa app)
 2. lircdo server/service

 ## lircdo [Alexa](https://en.wikipedia.org/wiki/Amazon_Echo) Skill

 This component is written in node.js and implements the [AWS](https://aws.amazon.com/what-is-aws/) [lambda](https://aws.amazon.com/lambda/) function that is called by the Amazon Alexa service when you invoke the lircdo skill via your Alexa-enabled device.
-You invoke the skill by saying something like \*Alexa, open lircdo\*. **NOTE: The lircdo Alexa skill has not yet been published and is not currently available to the public.
+You invoke the skill by saying something like \*Alexa, open baba zoo\*. **NOTE: The lircdo Alexa skill has not yet been published and is not currently available to the public.
 Hopefully it will be available soon.**

-To learn more about this component navigate to to this [link](https://github.com/actsasrob/lircdo_ask/blob/master/README.md)
+To learn more about this component navigate to the [README page](https://github.com/actsasrob/lircdo_ask/blob/master/README.md)

-I recommend you start at the README page for the above link to learn about the lircdo Alexa skill and then navigate back here to learn about the lircdo server/service.
+I recommend you start at the README page for the above component to learn about the lircdo Alexa skill and then navigate back here to learn about the lircdo server/service.

 ## lircdo server/service